GHROTIC/TheRA-RGARC-Guide/README.md

+## <p align="center">FAQ for Beta 9 of The Retro Arena RG Arc Linux Firmware</p>

-<p style="color:yellow"><b>1.
-Scraper tells me to "Refresh update games lists to apply changes" but there is no option to.</b></p>
+1. Scraper tells me to "Refresh update games lists to apply changes" but there is no option to.

 It updates the game list upon restart of Emulation Station.
-Hit start, go to quit and restart Emulation Station.
+Hit start, go to quit and restart Emulation Station.//

 2. How do I connect WiFi?